Lagrangian filtering for wave-mean flow decomposition

-Strategy 3 is slower than strategy 1, but faster than strategy 2 (see Appendix \ref{app:expense}).
-It has simple boundary conditions, and the equations are non-singular for all (finite) weight functions.
+Strategy 3 is slower than strategy 1, but faster than strategy 2.
+It has simple boundary conditions, and can be solved in a periodic or bounded domain.
 Like strategy 1, it requires a final interpolation step, but this interpolation is simpler than that in strategy 1, and likely to be accurate for a low-pass filter.
-Future work will focus on implementing strategies 1 and 3 in a 3D Boussinesq solver and testing its ability for Lagrangian filtering of different flow configurations.
+Future work will focus on implementing the three strategies in a 3D Boussinesq solver and testing their ability for Lagrangian filtering of different flow configurations.